 A showcase of my solo and group work

 This interactive art project invites visitors to create their very own unique fish through a web-based generator hosted on AWS.
 Using a React-powered interface, each guest entry is logged into a Google Spreadsheet, where a Python program actively scans for new submissions.
 The program then generates custom fish textures and metadata, bringing each creation to life.
 These digital fish are seamlessly imported into a Unity-powered ocean simulation, where they join a living ecosystem alongside sharks modeled after real whale shark behavior.
-The result is a dynamic, evolving underwater world—built collaboratively by the audience—where art, code, and nature-inspired AI merge into an immersive experience.
+The result is a dynamic, evolving underwater world—built collaboratively by the audience—where art, code, and nature-inspired AI merge into an immersive experience. *Showcased in NYC climate week*

-Michi is a multimodal conversational assistant designed to feel more like a friend than a standard virtual helper.
+Michi is a conversational assistant designed to feel more like a friend than a standard virtual helper.
 It integrates short-term and long-term memory, combining a vector database for contextual recall with MySQL storage for persistent facts and emotional states tied to each person it interacts with.
 Michi not only handles tools and actions through inline commands but also maintains dynamic emotional awareness, adjusting its responses based on user sentiment and past interactions.
 Over time, it evolves its mood and tone uniquely toward each person, creating more natural and personalized conversations.
 The project uses local LLMs for dialogue, OpenAI APIs for structured fact extraction, and a modular tool system to extend capabilities (e.g., time lookup, external APIs).
 With conversation logging, mood tracking, and memory-driven context injection, MichiAI blends functionality and personality into a single evolving companion.

 A Python-based tool that combines Google Maps APIs and OpenWeatherMap to deliver accurate, real-time weather information for any location.
 Users can type natural queries like “la”, “bay area”, or “my dorm near UCLA”, and the program intelligently resolves the input into a precise city using geocoding and alias handling.
 It then retrieves live weather data such as temperature, humidity, wind, and conditions, presenting results in a clean, structured format along with a human-readable description.
 The program features robust error handling, support for unit preferences (imperial/metric), and easily extensible alias mapping.